 Seth Godin’s Advice on Growing Your Marketing Agency

 Get ready for some amazing insight from Seth Godin, the father of permission marketing.
 He dives deep into branding your agency, determining value, niching down, and so much more!
-There’s a ton of value here to help you grow, scale, and enjoy your marketing agency.
+There’s a ton of value here to help you in growing your marketing agency, scale, and enjoy your agency.

 In this episode, we’ll cover:

 - How to stand apart from agency competition.

 - What’s the difference between a logo and a brand?